 SHOULD I TAKE SEMAGLUTIDE FOR WEIGHT LOSS?

 Moral of the story.
 You cannot cheat the system.
 When you try to cheat the system and lose weight without a solid nutrition plan in place, you will fail and either gain double the weight back, or never be able to stop the semaglutide injections and need to pay for them for the rest of your life.
-For a drug that has only been approved since 2017 we are already seeing gallbladder disease and cancer as potential consequences.
+For a drug that has only been approved since 2017 we are already seeing gallbladder disease, intestinal obstruction, and cancer as potential consequences.
 The majority of diabetes drugs already have class action lawsuits related to cancer, so before I even looked at the existing research on semaglutide I knew that it would have cancer listed as a potential side effect.

 IS THERE A NATURAL SUBSTITUTE TO SEMAGLUTIDE, PEPTIDE THERAPY?